caiocmello/Introduction-to-SA-Training-CAIS/README.md

 ## Agenda [Monday, 10th July 2023]

 ### Session 1
+s
+- Sentiment Analysis
+  - What's sentiment analysis

-- What's sentiment analysis/ How was it developed?
-For which purpose? / How does it work computationally?/ Differences between dictionary-based and contextual-based/ How transformers models have changed it?/
+  - How was it developed?
+  - For which purpose?
+  - How does it work computationally?
+  - Differences between dictionary-based and contextual-based
+  - How transformers models have changed it?
-- What are the types of SA: document-level, aspect-based...
+- What are the types of SA:
+  - document-level,
+  - aspect-based...
 - Exercise: try the following and see sucess and failure:
   - Negation
   - Metaphor